papivot/pace-docs/PKS Cluster Access.md

  - User is default
  - Token is the 1st value in the base64 decoded value in the last step.

-For regular use on non OIDC enabled PKS clusters, once you are logged into PKS api, simply execute -
+**Note**: For regular use on non-OIDC enabled PKS clusters, once you are logged into PKS api, simply execute -

 > `pks get-credentials [pks_clustername]`

-This creates the necessary service accounts, clusterroles (if needed), clusterrolebindings, secrets and the required kuvb
+This creates the necessary service accounts, clusterroles (if needed), clusterrolebindings, secrets and the required kubeconfig file.

 #### OpenID Connect Tokens